-The prognosis of AV block is determined primarily by the stage of the disease and by its etiology and, to a lesser extent, by the degree of block.
+If you have symptoms of AVB, do not gesitate to get diagnosis and determine the stage of your disease.
+The prognosis of AVB is determined primarily by the stage of the disease and by its etiology and, to a lesser extent, by the degree of block.
 Mortality for patients with atrioventricular block varies from 30% and 80%.
 There is such a big difference on the percentage, because some patients have less dangerous type of atrioventricular block.
-If the atrioventricular block affected myocardial muscle or if the patient had attack of Morgagni - Adams - Stokes, the prognosis becomes worse.
-The prognosis for patients with atrioventricular blockade also worsens if they have ventricular arrhythmia, because in that way they can develop ischemia in future.

 check_circle Booking Health Service is free of charge for you.